-Judging for the Secretary's Award for Public-Philanthropic Partnerships will take place in April 2022 by a panel of jurors.
-The award presentation will occur at the Department of Housing and Urban Development in Washington, DC in mid-2022.
-Each winning initiative will be highlighted in the award presentation from the stage and prominently featured in the Council and HUD's publications.
-HUD and the Council on Foundations will assist winners in efforts to feature the winning initiatives in appropriate local media markets and social media outlets.
+Judging for the Secretary's Award for Public-Philanthropic Partnerships will take place in March 2023 by a panel of judges.
+The award presentation will occur at the Council on Foundations' Leading Locally 2023: The Power of Place-Based and Community Philanthropy Conference on June 14 at the Sheraton Denver Downtown Hotel in Denver, Colorado.
+Each winning initiative will be highlighted in the award presentation from the stage and prominently featured in publications by HUD and the Council.
+HUD and the Council will assist winners in efforts to feature the winning initiatives in appropriate local media markets and social media outlets.